 • A project is an attempt to develop a one-of-a-kind solution or product.
 It is transient and has a solid start and endpoint.
 The emphasis is on precise delivery.

 • A portfolio is a vast collection of projects and operations handled by a single group to achieve a strategic aim.
-It is permanent and integrated with strategic planning, unlike projects and programs.
+Unlike projects and programs, it is permanent and integrated with strategic planning.

 32. Explain Ishikawa/ Fishbone diagrams.

 A root cause analysis for a specific problem is performed using an Ishikawa or Fishbone diagram.
-The essential advantage of this tool is its clear depiction and effectiveness in studying complicated issues with hidden elements.
-This enables the project manager to go beyond the symptoms and treat the root problems.
+This tool's essential advantage is its clear depiction and effectiveness in studying complicated issues with hidden elements.
+The project manager can go beyond the symptoms and treat the root problems.

 33. What is the process of calculating the three-point estimating method?